axyl-casc/GoGuesser/README.md

 This is a small Node.js app for reviewing Go problems with real-time voting and chat.

+Vote counts are broadcast every 100 ms so the A/B/C buttons update continuously without needing to press an update button.

 ## Running

 1. Install dependencies: